Birth Control Methods and Weight Gain

 Since the estrogen in a combination pill can often cause water retention and increased appetite, those using a progestin-only birth control pill may experience less significant weight changes overall.
 Progestin can also cause water retention but is unlikely to cause the same level of bloating as a combination pill.

 Like the combination pill, the birth control patch uses both estrogen and progestin to prevent pregnancy.
 The patch is applied to the skin and replaced weekly.

 Birth Control Patch and Weight Gain

 With the birth control patch using the same hormones as the birth control pill, the studies centred around weight gain and the birth control patch have produced similar results.
-While estrogen may be responsible for some weight gain due to water retention and an increase in appetite, and progestin also causing some water retention, it is not likely to be the cause of any significant changes in weight.
+While estrogen may be responsible for some weight gain due to water retention and an increase in appetite, and progestin to cause water retention, it is not likely to be the cause of any significant weight gain.

 There are two types of IUDs available in Canada:

 Hormonal IUDs like Mirena and Kyleena use the hormone progestin to prevent pregnancy.

 Non-Hormonal Copper IUD (Paragard)

 The copper wire wrapped around the non-hormonal IUD prevents pregnancy by creating an unfavourable environment for sperm and eggs.

 IUDs are inserted into the uterus by a healthcare professional.
 Kyleena and Mirena IUDs can remain in place for up to five years, and Paragard can remain in place for up to 10 years.